foundersandcoders/workshop-api/morning-workshop.md

 Before we write any of our API request code, we are first going to have a look at two very useful tools, Apigee and Postman.
 These tools let us run API requests without writing any javascript.
 This helps us explore what data is available quickly (no need to write the code for your app).

-For this excerise we will be using the Github and TLF APIs, both will return us data in JSON (JavaScript Object Notation)form.
+For this excerise we will be using the Github and TFL APIs, both will return us data in JSON (JavaScript Object Notation) form.

 Let's start with Apigee

 ## Apigee
- Visit Apigee.com, and navigate to Github API.
+ Visit [Apigee.com](apigee.com), and navigate to Github API.
 Using Apigee, can you find out answers to the following?

  1. How many followers does the user rachblondon have?
  2. How many is sohilpandya folling?